Overview & Themes

 Our network of collaborations extends globally, and includes partnerships with institutions and local communities around the world.
 Field training, local capacity building, and scholarly exchanges are also fundamental to our activities.

-The research of the Department of Archaeology broadly addresses the following themes:
+The research of the department broadly addresses the following themes:

 Globalisation: As globalisation drives societies to ever-greater levels of economic and social integration, it also creates the conditions for cultural disruption, social conflict, and ecological and economic collapse.
 Understanding and mediating the impacts of globalisation today necessitates an understanding of its long-term history and origins in ancient wide-ranging networks of interaction, trade, exchange and migration.
 These proto-globalised networks transformed societies in fundamental ways, and created the basis for the cosmopolitan and diverse societies of today.
-The Department of Archaeology is drawing on new methods to explore the globalising processes of the ancient world, seeking to understand the development of the long-distance connections that have created shared arenas of interaction, hybridisation, exchange, conflict and ecological transformation today.
+The department draws on new methods to explore the globalising processes of the ancient world, seeking to understand the development of the long-distance connections that have created shared arenas of interaction, hybridisation, exchange, conflict and ecological transformation today.